 - The school convenes an annual meeting to inform parents of Title I students about Title I requirements and about the right of parents to be involved in the Title I program.
 The Principal gives a presentation on the background of Title I and how the school will use it.
 (Programs, supplies, technology, parent resources, and staff) - The school offers a flexible number of meetings for Title I parents, such as meetings in the mornings or evenings.
-Parents are sent a ParentSquare and a flyer advising them of the different Title I meetings that are available for them to attend.
-School Site Council meetings are in the evening and ELAC meetings are either in the morning or evening. - The school involves parents of Title I students in an organized, ongoing, and timely way, in the planning, review, and improvement of the school's Title I programs and the Title I parental involvement policy.
-This is a standing item in all of the SSC, ELAC, PTA, and Booster Club meetings. - The school provides parents of Title I students with timely information about Title I programs.
-Information about Title I programs is provided to parents through ParentSquare messages, letters sent home, during parent meetings (SSC, ELAC, PTA, and Booster Club) and during parent teacher conferences. - The school provides parents of Title I students with an explanation of the curriculum used at the school, the assessments used to measure student progress, and the proficiency levels students are expected to meet.
-The administration and teaching staff provide parents this information during Back-to-School Night, Parent/Teacher Conferences, Open house, and in the Parent/Student Handbook.
+Parents are sent a ParentSquare message and a flyer advising them of the different Title I meetings that are available for them to attend. - The school involves parents of Title I students in an organized, ongoing, and timely way, in the planning, review, and improvement of the school's Title I programs and the Title I parental involvement policy.
+This is a standing item in all of the SSC, ELAC, and Booster Club meetings. - The school provides parents of Title I students with timely information about Title I programs.
+Information about Title I programs is provided to parents through ParentSquare messages, letters sent home, during parent meetings (SSC, ELAC, and Booster Club) and during parent teacher conferences. - The school provides parents of Title I students with an explanation of the curriculum used at the school, the assessments used to measure student progress, and the proficiency levels students are expected to meet.
+The administration, and teaching staff provide parents this information during Back-to-School Night, Parent/Teacher Conferences, Open house, and in the Parent/Student Handbook.
 They cover these areas: state and local assessments, state and federal achievement standards, attendance requirements, grading policy, promotion, and retention. - If requested by parents of Title I students, the school provides opportunities for regular meetings that allow the parents to participate in decisions relating to the education of their children.
 If a parent requests additional information and input, the school is always ready to accommodate the parent's needs.
 These meetings can be one-to-one, small groups, or in a large group setting.

 The parental involvement policy review is included in the annual review of the Single Plan for Student Achievement.
 It is updated annually to meet the changing needs of parents and the school.
-SSC, ELAC, PTA, and Booster Club meetings are used to obtain input, review, and approve the school's parent involvement policy.
+SSC, ELAC, and Booster Club meetings are used to obtain input, review, and approve the school's parent involvement policy.